On this page:

 - Standalone Machine Agent

-Supported environments and requirements for the runtime agents still apply even when the Universal Agent is managing them.
-For example, in 4.4, the Network Agent is only available on Linux.
+Supported environments and requirements for the runtime agents still apply even when they are being managed by the Universal Agent.
 Be sure to review the requirements for each runtime agent.

 Some Universal Agent features (such as automatic JVM attachment and dynamic rulebook value propagation) have additional requirements and limitations, which are discussed in separate topics.